filmhubhq/filmhubhq.github.io/terms.md

 ##### With the understanding that:

 * You control the necessary rights
-* You can withdraw your title(s) from Filmhub at any time, but remain bound to the rules of Channels already delivered to
+* You can withdraw your titles at any time, but remain bound to the rules of Channels already delivered to
-* Channels may decline titles.
-Your titles are *not* guaranteed to be on all Channels, or any particular Channel.
+* Channels may decline titles
-You can opt out territories and Channels
+* You can opt out territories and Channels
 * You communicate with our Channels only through us, not directly {: .card-text }